Land clearing in Australia: South Australia

 Clearing of native vegetation in SA is principally regulated by the Native Vegetation Act 1991 (SA).
 The Federal EPBC Act may also apply (see above).

 Local councils

 In urban areas or cities, tree removal is governed by local council laws outlined in what's called a Tree Preservation Order (TPO).
 This set of laws is more specific to reflect the localized objectives for urban forest retention by the council.
 Common objectives include creating healthier ecosystems, improving biodiversity and mitigating the heat island effect through tree retention and scheduled tree planting programs.
 TPO's will typically include a significant tree register which lists individual or groups of protected trees and their locations which cannot be removed under any circumstances.
 TPO's also come with exemptions which allow property owners to remove trees without prior approval.
 Exemptions may include the maximum height and spread of trees that need council consent for removal and a list of exempt species that can be removed irrespective of height and spread.

+Restoration efforts and future outlook

+Current restoration efforts in Australia focus on re-establishing native vegetation, improving land conditions, and reducing the environmental impacts associated with past clearing.
+Conservation organizations have reported that areas affected by extensive clearing often require more long-term rehabilitation, such as erosion control, replanting programs, and measures to stabilize soil and waterways.
+Riparian environments, land along riversides, are a noted priority for ongoing restoration projects, as vegetation loss has contributed to declining water quality and increased sedimentation in major river systems.

+Current assessments have identified eastern Australia as a global deforestation hotspot, with conservation organizations arguing that there should be stronger protections to limit clearing and support ecosystem recovery.
+Proposed strategies include expanding native vegetation safeguards, improving monitoring frameworks, encouraging landholders to retain or restore habitats on their land, and for policymakers to increase laws surrounding land clearing.
+Conservation organizations present these approaches as necessary to maintain remaining forest cover and reduce the pressures behind biodiversity decline.

+Future restoration outcomes are closely linked to policy and economic conditions.
+Current research indicates that fluctuations in commodity prices influence land-clearing rates, sometimes reducing the effectiveness of regulatory measures.
+Studies suggest that long-term recovery will require policy frameworks that address the economic drivers of clearing, including incentives for sustainable land use and support for conservation-first land management.Analyses from environmental groups and researchers argue that restoration efforts must operate alongside strengthened clearing controls and policies designed to reduce pressures on native vegetation.

+The outlook for recovery depends on continued investment in rehabilitation programs, improved monitoring, and coordinated approaches between governments, landholders, and conservation organizations.